borisdev/research/ZKML-PID/README.md

 As a solution, in order to charge premium prices to the consumer for these precision predictions, enterprises will use a new PID blockchain zero-knowledge (ZK) layer in their application stack to provide the consumer with privacy protection and market incentives to share their PID.

-## Examples of high value predictions dependent on granular PID training data

-In five years enterprise applications wll start using a new blockchain layer to get PID (personal information data) in order to train machine learning models to solve the heterogeneity prediction problem.

 To solve big these human pain points AI prediction accuracy must move to the very granular subgroup level, and this requires

 - economic incentives and privacy for the data doners.
 - cheap ZKP queries for the enterprise applications

-## Examples of questions that can only be answered by ML trained trained on granular PID

-- Who has been cured from diabetes that has the same genetic make up as I?
-- What Uber drivers have a great reputation given by elderly people with poor sight and hearing?
-- Who wants to marry me even though I have the following genetic makeup?

-## What is the prediction heterogeniety problem?

-## How can Blockchan + ZKP solve this problem?